 Read more about FEE-HELP and how to apply on the StudyAssist website.

 For 2019, eligible students can borrow up to the FEE‑HELP limit to pay their tuition fees.
 The FEE‑HELP loan limit is $104,440 for most students.

 This is a lifetime limit and is not reset or ‘topped up’ by any repayments that you make.
-The FEE‑HELP limit is the total amount available to eligible students under both the FEE‑HELP and VET FEE‑HELP loan schemes.
-Any amount you borrow under either FEE‑HELP or VET FEE‑HELP will reduce your FEE‑HELP balance until you have reached the FEE‑HELP limit.
+The FEE‑HELP limit is the total amount available to eligible students under both the FEE‑HELP and VET Student Loans schemes.
+Any amount you borrow under either FEE‑HELP or VET Student Loans will reduce your FEE‑HELP or VET Student Loan balance until you have reached the FEE‑HELP limit.